 - Remain responsible for any explanations to the customer regarding the nature of the transaction where more detail is required, and must deal with customer complaints and discrepancies.

-- Owns the accounting ledger and is responsible for the recording and reporting of information received relating to the financial activities of the University’s units, and the high-level monitoring of the integrity of financial transactions.
+- Owns the G/L and is responsible for the recording and reporting of information received relating to the financial activities of the University’s units, and the high-level monitoring of the integrity of financial transactions.

 - Reviews and approves the form ““Access to Banfeed”.